Chocolate Muffins With White Chocolate Chips

 • Eggs: Use two large, room-temperature eggs.
 Preferably organic free-range eggs.

-• Soured cream: Another item that gives the muffins a soft texture and tasty, creamy tang.
+• Soured cream: Another item that gives the muffins a soft texture and a tasty, creamy tang.
 It keeps them from drying out.

 • Golden syrup: Golden syrup can enhance the flavor profile of your muffins with its unique caramel notes.

-• White Chocolate: Feel free to use any brand, shape or size.
+• White Chocolate: Feel free to use any brand, shape, or size.

 How To Make These Chocolate Muffins